diffix/reference/docs/computing noise.md

 #### Intermediate aggregate steps

-1. If there are less than `Ne` distinct entities in the extreme value group, then use the entity with the lowest absolute contribution as the top group, or
+1. If there are fewer than `Ne` distinct entities in the extreme value group, then use the entity with the lowest absolute contribution as the top group, or
-2. If there are less than `Ne + Nt` distinct entities in total, then use the values that are in the top group and continue with them, despite there being insufficiently many of them
+2. If there are fewer than `Ne + Nt` distinct entities in total, then use the values that are in the top group and continue with them, despite there being insufficiently many of them

 Continue with the common steps below.